dh-anna/Social_Graph_Final_Project/README.md

 ## Key Findings

 ### Actor-Director Graph Analysis
-This work is in the Artist_Director_Graph folder.
-The Artist_Director_Graph.ipynb is the main jupyter notebook, the helper functions are located in that folder as well.
+This work is in the Actor_Director_Graph folder.
+The Actor_Director_Graph.ipynb is the main jupyter notebook, the helper functions are located in that folder as well.
 - Community detection revealed distinct clusters of actors and directors with specialized characteristics (genres, production companies, time periods)
 - Nodes with highest degree centrality are established directors
 - Different clusters does not show specialization in specific genres, production companies, and film eras